CodeYourFuture/CYF-Cloud-Module/content/cloud/entry/requirements/index.md

 Now that you have all three elements of the CYF Hotel deployed, it's time to connect them together.

-1. Update your frontend code to make API calls to your backend
+1. **Update** your frontend code to make API calls to your backend
-2. Update your backend code to connect to the database.
+2. **Update** your backend code to connect to the database.
-3. Test your application to ensure that everything is working as expected.
+3. **Test** your application to ensure that everything is working as expected.

+When this is all working; your full stack application should now be accessible over the interview; via AWS.